Advanced usage

 Missing data

 Neural networks do not naturally handle missing data, and this property can preclude their use in a broad range of applications.
-Here, we describe two techniques that alleviate this challenge in the context of parameter point estimation: The masking approach and The neural EM algorithm.
+Here, we describe two techniques that alleviate this challenge in the context of parameter point estimation: the masking approach and the expectation-maximisation (EM) approach.

 using Statistics: mean

-# Define the (gridded) spatial domain and compute the distance matrix
+# Define the grid and compute the distance matrix

 points = range(0, 1, 16)